Kindergarten is a big change young children face. Learn how to prepare your child for kindergarten to help them adjust to a new school.

 11. Leave your child cheerfully

 Many schools welcome parents on campus for the first few days, whether to attend morning assemblies or even enter the classroom.
 But I highly recommend that you not linger for too long.
 Your child might cling to you even more because you continue to stay and comfort her.

 Instead, leave after she’s settled or when the teacher says to—all without drama.
 She needs to know she’s in safe hands, not in an environment where you have to comfort her.
 In leaving swiftly but cheerfully, you reassure her that she should be in class and that you’re happy she’s in school.

 12. Embrace this exciting new change in your child’s life

 Assign her chores at home so she can contribute in the classroom.
-Get familiar with the campus so it looks familiar on the first day of school.
+Get familiar with the campus so it looks familiar on the first day of kindergarten.
 Read every day, and practice using child-safe scissors.
 Encourage good social skills, whether with her siblings or other friends.

 Sleep and wake up at a decent around, and encourage her to dress herself, especially when using the bathroom or putting on a jacket.
 Start your mornings with a good breakfast so she’s alert and ready to go.
 Talk about the logistics you know, from school pick up to handling lunch.

 Arrive on time (or even earlier) so you don’t rush.
 Leave cheerfully so she can sense your confidence.
 And embrace this new chapter in her life—she can take your cue from you and face kindergarten with the same gusto.